youngspe/taxy/README.md

 # taxy
 Taxy is an extension of [galaxy](https://github.com/bjouhier/galaxy) that adds additional functionality similar to that of .NET.
 Taxy inherits the entire set of functionality provided by galaxy in addition to its own.

+NOTE: node must be run with `--harmony`.
+In order to use taxy as it uses ES6 features.

 ## Classes
 ### `taxy.completion`
 A class that creates a `future` that returns when the `complete` method is called.
 Comparable to .NET's `TaskCompletionSource`.